 - Malignant neoplastic disorders

 - Skin disorders

 People with HIV/AIDS may qualify for Social Security Disability when they can no longer work, or they must limit their work due to the disease.
-The laws affecting children are a bit different than those affecting adults, so it is smart to seek the help of our Social Security attorneys if you have questions, or if you have a child who has a permanent disability or medical condition.
-More than 700,000 children with disabilities currently receive Social Security Disability Insurance benefits, and we can help your child obtain them too.
+The laws affecting children are a bit different than those affecting adults, so it is smart to seek the help of our Social Security disability attorneys if you have questions, or if you have a child who has a permanent disability or medical condition.
+More than 700,000 children with disabilities currently receive SSDI benefits, and we can help your child obtain them too.

 The Social Security Administration recognizes certain physical impairments as acceptable injuries or conditions for Social Security Disability (SSD) benefits.
 However, having a physical condition on the list does not guarantee that you will automatically receive benefits.
 You must still follow the proper procedure for filing, and provide ample medical proof from a doctor that you have the disability and that your ability to work is impeded by it.

 A qualifying disability can be acquired (like breaking your back in a fall or developing a disease or condition like Multiple Sclerosis), congenital (where you are born with a condition, like a heart defect) or hereditary (where a condition, like hemophilia for example, is passed through the genes).
 Certain mental or “impairments considered severe enough to prevent an individual from doing any gainful activity” according to the SSA.
 Those physical impairments include: